orpazco/DataGenerator/README.md

     +- test
 ```
 ## Code
-The modules containing this project are:
+The modules contained in this project are:
-1. **Configuration** - contains all the objects that holds all the data from the configuration file.
+1. **Configuration** - contains all the objects that hold all the data from the configuration file.
-This objects hold the table structure, and the json property needed to create the table.
+These objects hold the table structure, and the json property needed to create the table.
-1. **Generator** - responsible to build the result table according to the struct in the configuration file, extract all the necessary values and return the table as json object.
+1. **Generator** - responsible for building the result table according to the struct in the configuration file,
+ extract all the necessary values and return the table as json object.
-1. **Rest Service** - the restAPI, spring service that received the json from the user and pass it to the handler.
+1. **Rest Service** - the restAPI, spring service that receives the json from the user and passes it to the handler.
 <img src="images/uml.png">

 ### Configuration File
 The configuration file `application.yml` can be found at `src\main\resources`.
 It consist of two sections: `table` and `json`.
-*  The `table` section hold the `columns`, and each columns contains unique id (serial number), the column name and the relevant properties from the json file that their data needs to be in this column.
+*  The `table` section hold the `columns`, and each columns contains unique id (serial number), the column name and the
+relevant properties from the json file that their data needs to be in this column.
 ```yaml
 table:
     columns: